-The LM25119 consists of two integrated regulators operating almost independently.
+The LM5119 consists of two integrated regulators operating almost independently.
 Crosstalk between the two regulators under certain conditions may be observed as switch jitter.
 This effect is common for any dual-channel regulator.
 Crosstalk effects are usually most severe when one channel is operating around 50% duty cycle.
 Careful layout practices help to minimize this effect.
-The following board layout guidelines apply specifically to the device and must be followed for best performance.
+The following board layout guidelines apply specifically to the LM5119 and must be followed for best performance.

-- Maintain Loop1 and Loop2, shown in Figure 27, as small as possible - Maintain separate signal and power grounds - Place VCC capacitors (C6, C7) and VIN capacitor (C9) as closes as possible to the LM25119 device - Route CS and CSG traces together with Kelvin connection to the sense resistor - Connect AGND and PGND directly to the underside exposed pad - Ensure there are no high current paths beneath the underside exposed pad
+- 1. Keep the Loop1 and Loop2, shown in Figure 27, as small as possible - 2.
+Keep the signal and power grounds separate - 3.
+Place VCC capacitors (C6, C7) and VIN capacitor (C9) as closes as possible to the LM5119 - 4.
+Route CS and CSG traces together with Kelvin connection to the sense resistor - 5.
+Connect AGND and PGND directly to the underside exposed pad - 6.
+Ensure there are no high current paths beneath the underside exposed pad